tuhrig/tuhrig.github.io/_posts/2023/2023-01-10-monitoring-latency-in-a-microservice-architecture.md

 - "spring"
 ---

-Last year, I helped our working student [Steffen Scheller](https://www.xing.com/profile/Steffen_Scheller7) along his way to his [Bachelor thesis](/assets/pdf/Bachelor-Thesis_Steffen-Scheller.pdf).
+Last year, I mentored our working student [Steffen Scheller](https://www.xing.com/profile/Steffen_Scheller7) along his way to his [Bachelor thesis](/assets/pdf/Bachelor-Thesis_Steffen-Scheller.pdf).
 Steffen was part of [Bringmeister](https://www.bringmeister.de/) for about a year when he decided to write his final academic paper with us.
 Together, we came up with an interesting topic: